 Along the stream are two gorgeous cottages that can take your fancy.
 Both surrounded by green fields and a farm, and Abbey’s to explore, you’ll find yourself sinking into the Scottish hillside in no time.
 With bike trails, roaring fires, and restaurants all close by, you’ll be foolish not to try one of these cottages.

 While this was only a small percentage of the gorgeous cottages available up and down England, Wales and Scotland, we hope it’s been enough to make you crave log fires and rolling hillsides to explore.
-Or at least plan a getaway for next Summer, when nature wakes up once more, and the trees turn green.
+Or at least plan a getaway for next summer, when nature wakes up once more, and the trees turn green.
 Would you go cottage-core for a getaway?
 Let us know on Insta or tweet us @justhooit, and don’t forget to check out how to make an offer on a hotel room with hoo to get the best possible deal for your next trip.